Andreas G. Scholz

 CEO, dfv Euro Finance Group, Frankfurt am Main

-Andreas Scholz has been working for the dfv Euro Finance Group (former dfv Maleki Group GmbH) since 2014 and already joined the management board in the summer of 2015.
+Andreas Scholz has been working for the dfv Euro Finance Group since 2014 and already joined the management board in the summer of 2015.
 Since 1 September 2017 he is the CEO and responsible for all conferences of the dfv subsidiary that focuses on the financial market communication – especially the EURO FINANCE WEEK that annually takes place in November.
 It is one of the largest meeting points of the financial and banking industry in Europe.
-In addition Scholz is the publisher of the EURO FINANCE magazine (formerly International Bankers Forum) which is published four times a year.
+In addition Scholz is the publisher of the EURO FINANCE magazine which is published three times a year.

 Already during his studies, the trained banker started his career in the media, in radio and at ARD.
 As an editor and presenter, he reported directly from the Berlin Stock Exchange to the station Freies Berlin.
 In 1998, Scholz he established the finance and stock exchange activities at the newly launched Inforadio Berlin-Brandenburg and became editor-in-chief for the economy resort.